DataTalksClub/datatalksclub.github.io/_people/prateekjoshi.md

 web: https://www.prateekj.com/
 ---

-Prateek Joshi is the founder of Plutoshift and a published author of 9 books on Artificial Intelligence.
-He has been featured on Forbes 30 Under 30, NBC, Bloomberg, CNBC, TechCrunch, and The Business Journals.
-He has been an invited speaker at conferences such as TEDx, Global Big Data Conference, Machine Learning Developers Conference, and Silicon Valley Deep Learning.
-Apart from Artificial Intelligence, some of the topics that excite him are number theory, cryptography, and quantum computing.
-His greater goal is to make Artificial Intelligence accessible to everyone so that it can impact billions of people around the world.
+Prateek Joshi is the founder and CEO of Plutoshift.
+He is an author of 13 books on Machine Learning and his blog has readership in 200+ countries.
+He has been featured on Forbes, CNBC, TechCrunch, and Bloomberg.
+He has been a speaker at conferences such as TEDx, Global Big Data Conference, and Machine Learning Developers Conference.
+You can visit prateekj.com to learn more about him.